 “Yes, I am a woman,” admitted “Eva” to the Tribune reporter.
 “For 20 years I have worn male attire and for eleven years of that time, I have conducted shoemaking shops on Main Street of this city.
 Few if any guessed the secret of my identity until on an Ashton Avenue street car the other night I saw that several passengers had in some manner discovered the fact that I am a woman.
 I then resolved to resume female attire when again went on the streets.”

-Eva said she conducted a shop in the basement of the Utah National Bank building, and in the guise of a man, rented the place and set up business for herself.
+Eva said she conducted her boot-shop in the basement of the Utah National Bank building.
+She recounted the story of being dressed in the guise of a man, and under that guise rented the building and set up business for herself.
 “I continued at this location for six years said Mrs. McCleery” and built up a good business.
 “I do good work,” she added proudly.
 “I am not afraid to put my work in competition with the best men-shoemakers in the country.”

 The reporter also referred to Mrs. McCleery as a “good looking ‘man’”.
 “Mrs. McCleery makes rather an attractive appearance in men’s clothing.
 Her gray hair, worn rather long, is brushed back from a face touched lightly by the passage of time.
 Her slight and slender figure is perfectly erect and neatly clad in a business suit, and she creates the impression of being what she really is — a business “man” of standing in the community.”